CCC '96 S5 - Maximum Distance

 The first sequence is the sequence and the second is the

 sequence.
-You may assume that the sequences are descending and of equal length.
+You may assume that the sequences are nonincreasing and of equal length.
 A pair of sequences is preceded by a number on a single line indicating the number of elements in the sequences.
 Numbers in a sequence are separated by a space, and each sequence is on a single line by itself.
-As usual, the first number in the input gives the number of test cases.
+As usual, the first number in the input gives the number of test cases, which is at most 8.

 Sample Input